MovingtoMars/gtkgain/README.md

 ## License

-GtkGain is licenses under the GNU GPLv3.0
+GtkGain is licensed under the GNU GPLv3.0